Timorese Popular Democratic Association: History

 The popularity of APODETI was low compared to the pro-independence Fretilin and even the more moderate UDT.
 Still, it received considerable support from the Indonesian government, in the form of financial donations and declarations of solidarity.
 When APODETI leaders announced that 70 percent of the population endorsed integration, Indonesian officials repeated the claim and it became a staple of media reports in Jakarta.
-Their strongest supporter was Dom Guilherme Gonçalves, the Liurai of the former Atsabe Kingdom from Atsabe/Municipality of Ermera and head of the Atsabe Kemak.
+Their strongest supporter was Dom Guilherme Gonçalves, the Liurai of the former Atsabe Kingdom from Atsabe/Ermera Municipality and head of the Atsabe Kemak.
 He had strong family ties within the former kingdom and its old allies.
 This included ties to Kemak in what are now the municipalities of Ainaro and Bobonaro and northern and southern Tetum and Bunak on both sides of the borders.
 He was extremely anti-Portuguese and had a large traditional army.
 Gonçalves came from a long line of kings who regularly rebelled against the Portuguese.
 He hated the artificial colonial border that divided his family and separated the east from the Laran spiritual center in Wehale.
 That is why he wanted a reunification of Timor.
 At the same time, party leaders were ridiculed in East Timor, and some traveled accompanied by bodyguards.
 This, in turn, led to more belligerent statements by APODETI leaders.

 APODETI was the first East Timorese party to establish paramilitary forces.
 In August 1974, it began training camps in Indonesian West Timor.
 Instructors and weapons came from the Indonesian military.
-Tomás Gonçalves, son of the Liurais of Atsabe, Guilherme Gonçalves and APODETI representative in West Timor, met the commander-in-chief of the armed forces, General Maraden Panggabean, in Jakarta in September.
+Tomás Gonçalves, son of the Liurais of Atsabe, Guilherme Gonçalves and APODETI representative in West Timor, met the commander of the armed forces General Maraden Panggabean in Jakarta the following month.
 APODETI presented itself as a suitable vehicle for the integration of East Timor into Indonesia.